psypersky/NoteBook/Computer Science/Python/profiling.md

 It hides library calls by default allowing you to focus on your app code.

+## py-spy

+Super fast sampling profiler written in Rust that runs in a different process

+Looks like it has too much noise compared to pyinstrument

 ## Eliot

 Allows you to inspect the time, input and output of functions that you suspect are taking too long.